Orange-Pulp/Q-learning-Atari-AI/README.md

 (Some things on how to go about using it) ▼

 Open-ai gym is the training enviroment that I am using for this project.
 Gym is a really cool bit of software made with training AI as the main focus.
-There are over 100 Atari games in gym that this AI can learn to play.
-This even includes things like real world simulations of car driving and humanoid walking.
+Gym has over 100 Atari games in gym that this AI can learn to play.
+And it's library even includes things like real world simulations of car driving and humanoid walking.